parabit/megatizerui/README.md

 # megatizerui 🚀

-UI Component Library for React Based on TypeScript + Tailwind CSS
+UI Component Library for React Based on TypeScript + Tailwind CSS from the [`Parabit`](https://github.com/parabit) company

 ### Install